-- The first static compilation and run-time system for automatic approximate execution on GPUs. - Three GPU-specific approximation optimizations that are utilized to automatically generate kernels with variable accuracy. - A greedy parameter tuning approach that is utilized to determine the tuning parameters for approximate versions. - A dynamic calibration system that monitors the output quality during execution to maintain quality with a high degree of confidence, and takes corrective actions to stay within the bounds of target quality for each kernel.
+- -The first static compilation and runtime system for automatic approximate execution on GPUs - -Three GPU-specific approximation optimizations that are utilized to automatically generate kernels with variable accuracy - -A greedy parameter tuning approach that is utilized to determine the tuning parameters for approximate versions - -A dynamic calibration system that monitors the output quality during execution to maintain quality with a high degree of confidence and takes corrective actions to stay within the bounds of target quality for each kernel - -Evaluation of the proposed system and comparison of four different modes of calibrations and monitoring systems

-The rest of the paper is organized as follows.
+The rest of the article is organized as follows.
 Section 2 discusses why SAGE chooses these three approximation optimizations.
 Section 3 explains how the SAGE framework operates.
 Approximation optimizations used by SAGE are discussed in Section 4.
 The results of using SAGE for various benchmarks are presented in Section 5.
-Section 6 discusses the related work in this area and how SAGE is different from previous works.
-The summary and conclusion of this work is outlined in Section 7.
+Section 6 discusses different quality monitoring techniques.
+Section 7 discusses the related work in this area and how SAGE is different from previous works.
+The summary and conclusion of this work is outlined in Section 8.

-2. APPROXIMATION OPPORTUNITIES
+2. GPU PROGRAMMING MODEL AND APPROXIMATION OPPORTUNITIES